django-cms/django-cms/docs/user/editing_basics.rst

   url for the page is the slug of the current page prefixed with slugs from parent pages.
 For example, the default url for a page might be "/about/acme-incorporated/our-vision/".
-  The "Overwrite URL" field allows you to shorten this to "/our-vision/" while still keeping the page organized under the "About" page in the navigation.
+  The "Overwrite URL" field allows you to shorten this to "/our-vision/" while still keeping the page and its children organized under the "About" page in the navigation.
 * "Redirect" allows you to redirect users to a different page.
 This is useful if you have moved content to another page but don't want to break urls your users may have bookmarked or affect the rank of the page in search engine results.